 This circa-1866 mansion with spectacular seasonal gardens reopened in 2010 after an extensive, expensive renovation.
-The result is worth a visit: Now a museum run by the City of Toronto, it's a year-round destination to get a sense of domestic life in Toronto in the 1920s and ’30s.
+The result is worth a visit: Now run year-round by the City of Toronto, the museum gives visitors a sense of domestic life in Toronto in the 1920s and ’30s.
 The garden is also themed: It’s a Victorian-Edwardian masterpiece.
 The Austin family occupied the house from 1866 to 1980, and successive generations modified and added to the house and its decor.
 An annual Gatsby-themed party fills the grounds with flappers every June.
 The party is more than Prohibition-era cocktails and costumes; croquet, silent-film screenings, and dancing make this a memorable celebration of pre–Depression decadence.
 It sells out quickly.

 Park Yourself Here—Spadina House is the next-door neighbor of Casa Loma.
 Between the two is a small but lovely park that is almost hidden by the trees that shade it.
 Many visitors don't notice it, but locals love it.
 Grab a bench here if you want to take a breather.